Placement Testing

 Students who do not live within easy traveling distance of West Plains or Mountain Grove can take the ACT at an approved center.
 To locate a test site go to the ACT website.
 Fees for taking the ACT at a site other than Missouri State University-West Plains or its extended campuses can be found on the ACT student website.

-Academic Support Center | ASC's ACT Schedule | English & Math Testing
+Advising and Academic Support | Testing Services' ACT Schedule | English & Math Placement

 ACT Website | Finding an ACT Test Site